stelar-eu/klms-deploy/DEPLOY.md

 Tanka uses the [Jsonnet bundler](https://github.com/jsonnet-bundler/jsonnet-bundler) for package management.
 Installation instructions for both tanka and jsonnet bundler can be found at https://tanka.dev/install.

+Note: besides `tanka` and `jb`, other dependencies include
+ - `kubectl` to access some Kubernetes cluster
+ - `helm` to download existing charts

 ## Update the Jsonnet packages in this repository.

 Once jsonnet bundler is installed, please do
 ```
 user% jb update
+GET ...
+...

+user% tk tool charts add
+{ ...

 ```

-This will make sure that you have all required Jsonnet libraries.
+This will make sure that you have all required Jsonnet libraries, as well as charts.

 ## Access to a kubernetes cluster